enewton3/launch-counter/README.md

 #### MVP

-- Pulling Data from API - Launch Dates, times, types, and extra description
+- Pulling Data from API - Launch Dates, times, types, and extra description ----tick----
 - CSS responsive design - primarily for mobile, but looks decent on desktop as well.
 - Ability to display more information about a specific launch, and also link to even more information
 - displays a photo of the spacecraft being used behind each launch countdown using spacecraft endpoint of API